EricaSG/Capstone/README.md

 <img src='plotacc_color.png'>

 ## Conclusion
-The graysclae dataset was more computationally expensive to build and train.
+The grayscale dataset was more computationally expensive to build and train.
 The models took an average of 30 minutes to an hour to run, doing only 22 epochs.
 The grayscale models caused me to use nearly all of my local and google drive storage.
 The colorized models ran for 100 epochs and took approximately 1 minute to run.
 The dataset overall did not require much tuning/or massaging compared to the grayscale dataset.
 Validation Accuracy of the colorized model was 99.9%, about 13% higher than the grayscale set.
 Therefore if computer vision is going to be considered in detection and early diagnosis of pneumonia and similar illnesses, then research funding should be set aside to fund hardware and software developments that produce colorized and perhaps even 3D image scans.